vanda/etc-docs/notebooks/ai-explorations/challenges/image/2-object-detection.md

 #### 2024

+  * Yemelianenko, T. et al. (2024) ‘An approach for dataset extension for object detection in artworks using open-vocabulary models’, in Proceedings of the European Conference on Computer Vision (ECCV) Workshops.
+Milan (Italie), Italy: ECCV.
+Available at: https://hal.science/hal-04820558 (Accessed: 25 January 2025).

+  * Ramos, P. et al. (2024) ‘No Annotations for Object Detection in Art through Stable Diffusion’. arXiv.
+Available at: https://doi.org/10.48550/arXiv.2412.06286.

+  * Meyer, L. et al. (2024) ‘Algorithmic Ways of Seeing: Using Object Detection to Facilitate Art Exploration’, in Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems.
+New York, NY, USA: Association for Computing Machinery (CHI ’24), pp. 1–18.
+Available at: https://doi.org/10.1145/3613904.3642157.

+  * Giardinetti, M. et al. (2024) ‘The EyCon Dataset: A Visual Corpus of Early Conflict Photography’, Journal of Open Humanities Data, 10(1).
+Available at: https://doi.org/10.5334/johd.213.

   * Zhao, Z. (2024) ‘Enhancing artistic analysis through deep learning: a graphic art element recognition model based on SSD and FPT’, PeerJ Computer Science, 10, p. e1761.
 Available at: https://doi.org/10.7717/peerj-cs.1761.

+  * Bengamra, S. et al. (2024) ‘A comprehensive survey on object detection in Visual Art: taxonomy and challenge’, Multimedia Tools and Applications, 83(5), p.
+14637.
+Available at: https://doi.org/10.1007/s11042-023-15968-9.

 #### 2022